pnp/pnpjs/docs/core/timeline.md

 const h2 = await tl.go(5);
 ```

-## Understanding the Timline Lifecycle
+## Understanding the Timeline Lifecycle

 Now that you implemented a simple timeline let's take a minute to understand the lifecycle of a timeline execution.
 There are four moments always defined for every timeline: init, dispose, log, and error.
 Of these init and dispose are used within the lifecycle, while log and error are used as you need.